MPs gathered in Westminster Hall today, September 11, to debate the urgent need for the regulation of non-surgical cosmetic treatments.

 Smyth said, “We will come down on providers who flout these rules like a ton of bricks with tough enforcement from the CQC.
 It’s currently far too easy for someone with minimal or no training to set themselves up as a practitioner.”

-Smyth went on to explain that cosmetic procedures require maturity for informed decision-making and should not be performed on children still developing.
+Smyth went on to explain that cosmetic procedures require maturity for informed decision-making and should not be performed on children who are still developing.
 She said that the Government plans to introduce further restrictions on cosmetic procedures to protect young people.

 Aesthetics will continue to follow these developments as they are reported.